-The Incline Village General Improvement District’s (“IVGID’s”) “Central Services” Cost Transfers (According to Us)
+Are The Incline Village General Improvement District’s (“IVGID’s”) “Central Services” Cost Transfers What They Tell Us They Are?

 As we’ve discussed elsewhere, according to staff the District’s “central services” transfers distribute “the cost of services (allegedly) provided by the General Fund to the District’s various enterprise funds, departments or divisions”1 from which those monetary transfers are to be made.
 But are they really?
 And if so, under what authority?

 At first blush NRS 354.613(1)(c)2 would appear to be that authority given it addresses “transfer(s of) money from (a local government’s)…enterprise fund(s).”
-However, given the District’s non-compliance with the requirements of NAC 354.865 through NAC 354.8673 for all central services cost allocation plans (discussed below), we assert these transfers are based upon no authority whatsoever!
-In point of fact, just like the Recreation Facility Fee (“RFF”) is to the District’s Community Services Fund and the Beach Facility Fee (“BFF”) is to the District’s Beach Fund4, we believe the District’s “so called” central services cost allocation plan5 represents nothing more than a “plug” or “subsidy” which pays for the financial shortfall between budgeted revenues and intentional overspending assigned to the District’s General Fund.
-In fact as the reader will see, it pays for more!
-The accumulation of unrestricted reserves (i.e., a “slush fund”) available for future Boards’ unidentified, unappropriated and unbudgeted “pet projects.”
+However, given the District’s non-compliance with the requirements of NAC 354.865 through NAC 354.8673 applicable to all central services cost allocation plans (discussed below), we assert these transfers are really based upon no authority whatsoever!
+In point of fact, just like the Recreation Facility Fee (“RFF”) is to the District’s Community Services Fund, and the Beach Facility Fee (“BFF”) is to the District’s Beach Fund4, we believe the District’s “so called” central services cost allocation plans5 represent nothing more than a financial “plug” or “subsidy” which pays for the shortfall between budgeted revenues and intentional overspending assigned to the District’s General Fund.
+In fact as the reader will see, in the past it has paid for more!
+That is, the accumulation of unrestricted reserves (i.e., a “slush fund”) available for future Boards’ unidentified, unbudgeted, and unappropriated “pet projects.”
 Don’t believe us?
+Consider the following:

 As we’ve elsewhere represented, the General Fund expenses which can permissibly be incorporated into a NRS 354.613(1)(c) central services cost allocation plan5 must: